zronce/kulayan/kulitan/README.md

 - `Text Translation`: "Kulitan Transcribe" offers a straightforward and intuitive interface for users to input text in various languages and receive a translated version in the Kulitan script.
 This feature is invaluable for both Kapampangan speakers and learners.

 - `Kulitan Script Preservation`: The app plays a vital role in preserving and promoting the Kulitan script by making it accessible to a broader audience.
 It aids in revitalizing a script that holds deep historical and cultural significance.

-- `Customization`: Users have the flexibility to choose between different versions of the Kulitan script, adapting to regional variations and preferences.

 - `Educational Tool`: "Kulitan Transcribe" serves as an educational tool, facilitating the learning and understanding of the Kulitan script.
 It can be used by teachers, students, and language enthusiasts to explore and practice writing in Kulitan.